mashrulhaque/EasyAppDev.Blazor.Icons/README.md

 ### Does this work with Blazor Server, WebAssembly, and Hybrid?

 Yes!
-The library works with all Blazor hosting models.
+The library works with all Blazor hosting models on both .NET 8.0 and .NET 9.0.
 Icons are embedded in compiled components.

 ### Can I use icons dynamically?